-We also offer Politics and International Relations programmes where it is possible to spend a year studying abroad between your second and final year.
+We also offer four-year Politics and International Relations courses where you spend a year studying abroad between your second and final year.
 Studying abroad is a great experience and gives you the opportunity to discover how politics works in other cultures.

 For details, see: